SophiSophhhh/auth-and-privilege-analysis/detections/detection_3_multiple_successful_logins_same_account.md

 ## Detection Name:
-Multiple Successful SSH Logins from Different Source IPs to the Same User Account
+Multiple Successful SSH Logins from Different Source IPs to a single User Account

 ## What Happened:
-Multiple successful SSH authentication events were observed for the same user account originating from different source IP addresses within a short time window.
+Multiple successful SSH authentication events were observed to a single user account originating from different source IP addresses within a short time window.
 The timing of the logins suggests potential overlapping access to the account, which is unusual for a single user account and warrants further investigation.

 ## Detection Logic:
 - Successful SSH authentication events
-- Targeting the same user account
+- Targeting a single user account
 - Originating from two or more distinct source IP addresses
 - Occurring within a defined time window (e.g., 10 minutes)